Ultragenyx Pharmaceutical Inc. (RARE)'s Financial Results Comparing With BiondVax Pharmaceuticals Ltd. (NASDAQ:BVXV) | New Business Observer

 |0.00

-Institutional investors owned 92.97% of Ultragenyx Pharmaceutical Inc. shares and 0% of BiondVax Pharmaceuticals Ltd. shares.
-Insiders owned roughly 1.6% of Ultragenyx Pharmaceutical Inc.’s shares.
-On the other hand, insiders owned about 22.93% of BiondVax Pharmaceuticals Ltd.’s shares.
+Institutional investors held 92.97% of Ultragenyx Pharmaceutical Inc. shares and 0% of BiondVax Pharmaceuticals Ltd. shares.
+Ultragenyx Pharmaceutical Inc.’s share held by insiders are 1.6%.
+On the other hand, insiders held about 22.93% of BiondVax Pharmaceuticals Ltd.’s shares.

 Performance